adamsilver/fdpb/00-introduction.md

 I remember my first foray into forms.
 At the turn of the century, web design was one of the modules on the Information Communication and Technology course I took at sixth form college.
 My learning mostly consisted of cutting and pasting snippets of HTML, CSS, and Javascript.
 Yes, I came from the view-source school of web design and development.

-My obsession with *forms* started when — like with any other HTML element — I tried to cut and paste it.
+My obsession with *forms* started when—like with any other HTML element—I tried to cut and paste it.
 Despite rendering okay, when I submitted it, nothing happened.
 Fast forward 17 years and here I am writing a book about form design patterns.

 ## Why Forms?

 Every meaningful interaction that happens on the web is achieved by a form of some sort.
-That's because without forms the web merely becomes a passive experience — just a way to consume content.
+That's because without forms the web merely becomes a passive experience—just a way to consume content.

 Forms are the vessel by which users can create, update and delete things.
 Whether it's communicating through email, buying a product, online banking or working on a fully-fledged administrative digital service, forms are always front and center.

 Forms, on first glance, are rather easy to grasp.
-In less than an hour, you'll get text boxes, radio buttons and select boxes on the page.
+In less than an hour, you'll have text boxes, radio buttons and select boxes on the page.
 But, their low barrier to entry turns them into what Heydon Pickering refers to as a *10,000-volt electromagnet for attracting usability problems*[^1].

 This is a big part of why I'm even writing this book.
 Typically, these usability problems come up again and again.